roydanenterprises/JSCronUI/README.md

 Developers can provide a customized template to run JSCronUI on top of, or use the included template.
 If an empty template is provided, JSCronUI can also be used without a UI to validate cron strings or quickly convert a cron string to english.

 ## How To Use
+You can create a `new jsCronUI(settings, element)` in-memory and call the methods directly.
-JSCronUI extends jQuery, so to create an instance simply call `.jsCronUI()` on any jQuery object.
-JSCronUI will automatically inject the necessary DOM to the given element.
-Once created, call any of the methods by calling `.jsCronUI('methodName', [arguments])` on the same jQuery object.
+JSCronUI also extends jQuery, and a new instance can be created by calling `.jsCronUI()` on any jQuery object.
+Once created, call any of the methods by calling `.jsCronUI('methodName', arguments)` on the same jQuery object.

-You can also create a `new jsCronUI(settings, jQueryObject)` in-memory and call the methods directly.
+In both cases, JSCronUI will automatically inject the necessary DOM to the given element.

 ## Available Commands
 * `reset()` - Reverts JSCronUI to the default state (`0 * * * * ? *`).